Private rented housing

 • charges for heating, hot water, lighting, or cooking

-• payments for food or fuel in board and lodgings or hostels.
+• payments for food or fuel in board and lodgings or hostels

-The amount you may will also depend on members of your household, as well as you/your partner's personal and financial circumstances.
 Visit our benefits section to find out more - we also recommend you use our benefits calculator to find out how much you may get, before you look for a property.

 The payment will normally be made straight to your bank or building society account.
 If you are worried about managing your money, you can ask us to pay your it to your landlord directly.
 If you don’t pay your rent, you may be taken to court and evicted from the property.